 Business owners have endless options for technology platforms that can streamline and help scale up their businesses.
 Most retailers look for software to improve their processes, but they often make misguided choices.
 Business owners need to understand exactly what the software offers and whether it fits the needs of their business model.
 A complex and unwieldy software platform can actually increase costs and throw discord into a company that was functioning passably without it.
 For best results, look for software that is specifically designed for retail businesses.

 Brand loyalty has become a much more prevalent term because customers have so many more options available to them today.
 It is a common mistake to make a sale without trying to attract repeat business from the customer.
 In today’s business environment, this is often a path to failure.
 Traditional customer loyalty programs such as special offers and promotions are still effective, but there is now a growing trend of personalization.
 It’s important to maintain communications with customers in order to keep them loyal to your brand.

 It’s also helpful to remember that most customers have a career where they’re required to provide some sort of service to people, so they know what it’s like on your side of the counter, and they expect that from your company.
-You can get to know your customers based on their previous purchases, and your staff can engage them in conversation to get a better sense of who they are individually.
+You can get to know your customers based on their previous purchases, and your staff can engage them in conversation to get a better sense of who they are individual.
 If you run a large organization, this type of information can be derived from database research.

 4. Evolving customer expectations

 Changes in what customers want and expect can change even faster than you could ever imagine was possible.
 Retailers need to be aware of seasonal trends and sudden changes in customer shopping behaviors.
 A few seasonal changes to your product lineup is usually all it takes to keep your store on track.
 The most effective way to approach this problem is to always strive for innovation.